ngjunsiang/laymansguide-src/season2/issue015/issue015.md

 When your usual powerful methods don’t work, you fall back to more primitive methods.

-The commandline is a fallback for graphical interfaces when they crash.
+The command line is a fallback for graphical interfaces when they crash.
 If Windows encounters a problem while starting up (this process is known as **booting up**, we’ll get to this in a future series on hardware), it usually tells you to get a technician to look at it.
 But in Linux, when the computer encounters a bootup problem, it drops you to a command line so you can at least try to fix the problem.
 Any time the graphical interface in Linux starts getting glitchy, you can always drop to a terminal (another name for command line, remember?) to figure out what’s wrong.
 If even the terminal is glitching up, something really bad is happening … (probably a video driver issue, but we haven’t gotten to troubleshooting yet).

 ### Remote work